deepset-ai/haystack/docs/_src/usage/usage/get_started.md

 When we talk about Documents in Haystack, we are referring specifically to the individual blocks of text that are being held in the DocumentStore.
 You might want to use all the text in one file as a Document, or split it into multiple Documents.
 This splitting can have a big impact on speed and performance.
-See

 <div class="recommendation">